xin-hedera/hedera-mirror-node/docs/design/smart-contracts.md

    Ethereum's [transactionReceipt](https://web3js.readthedocs.io/en/v1.2.11/web3-eth.html#gettransaction)
    Ans: Yes, as we can easily extract from transaction and record tables.
-5. Would a custom `api/v1/evm` or `api/v1/eth` endpoint be valuable and needed to provide a separation of concern between Hedera and Ethereum logic.
+5. Would a custom `api/v1/evm` or `api/v1/eth` endpoint be valuable and needed to provide a separation of concern between Hiero and Ethereum logic.
 Ans: Though valuable to the separation of concern it brings too much overhead, and the endpoint themselves aren't known to existing developers.
 Better to put effort on existing endpoints and JSON-RPC
 6. With the use of `transaction_id` to retrieve entity metadata rows should we consider a caching and or db mapping to extract the entityId and timestamp?
 Ans: For now caching and internal db mapping not needed.
 We'll simply do 2 calls to get transaction info and then contract details.
-7. How should we expose Hedera child transactions under `/api/v1/contracts/{id}/results/{timestamp}` and `/api/v1/contracts/results/{transactionId}`?
+7. How should we expose child transactions under `/api/v1/contracts/{id}/results/{timestamp}` and `/api/v1/contracts/results/{transactionId}`?
 Users can get a flattened list of parent and child transactions via `/api/v1/transaction/{transactionId}` and use that to query the contract results.